Defend free speech and individual liberty online.

 Psychology academic was suspended from Twitter after complaining about self-harm glorification on the platform

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-Pamela Paresky, visiting fellow at the SNF Agora Institute at Johns Hopkins University, was suspended from for saying that Twitter does not enforce its policy against self-harm.
+Pamela Paresky, visiting fellow at the SNF Agora Institute at Johns Hopkins University, was suspended from Twitter for saying that Twitter does not enforce its policy against self-harm.

 “On October 3, I criticized Twitter for how it deals with self-harm—specifically that Twitter does not enforce its ‘gratuitous gore' policy for self-harm images, nor does it enforce its policy of prohibiting tweets that ‘promote or encourage suicide or self-harm,'” she wrote in an article published by Wesley Yang's newsletter Year Zero.
 “To illustrate how easy Twitter makes it to find posts with extremely graphic images and videos depicting severe self-harm (cutting), I tweeted some common self-harm codewords along with screenshots of a horrific self-harm post & accompanying comments.”